16-Year-Old Dennis Barnes Receives $9M in Scholarships, Setting New World Record [LISTEN]

 Talk about black excellence!
 High school senior Dennis Barnes sets a new Guinness World Record after accumulating over $9 million in college scholarships!

 The 16-year-old scholar currently attends the International High School of New Orleans.
-He is the National Honor Society President, fluent in Spanish, and has a near-perfect grade point average.
+He is the National Honor Society President, fluent in Spanish, and has a nearly perfect grade point average.

 Text “RICKEY” to 71007 to join the Rickey Smiley Morning Show mobile club for exclusive news.
 (Terms and conditions).